weakish/docs-en/views/leanengine_webhosting_guide-node.md

 - If your application directory contains `package-lock.json`, dependencies will be installed according to versions in the file (requires Node.js 8.0 or higher).
 - If your application directory contains `yarn.lock`, then `yarn install` will be used instead of `npm install` to install dependencies (requires Node.js 4.8 and above).

-<div class="callout callout-info"> Note that `package-lock.json` and `yarn.lock` contain the URLs for downloading dependencies, so if you use npmjs.org as the source when generating the lock file, then deploying in China may be slower; On the other hand, if you use cnpmjs.org as source, the deploying outside China may be slower.
-If you don't want to use `package-lock.json` and `yarn.lock`, add them to `.gitignore` (Git deployment) or `.leanengineignore` (when using the command line tool to deploy).</div>
 {% endblock %}

 {% block supported_frameworks %}